 Actually Feeding the Flock

-Weekly Sabbath services, other information (like BibleNewsProphecy YouTubes and magazines), annual Holy Day services, providing assistance, member letters, contending "earnestly for the faith that was once for all delivered to the saints" (Jude 3), and many other such things help demonstrate that if a COG is trying to 'feed the flock' (which is something that the Continuing Church of God also does).
+Weekly Sabbath services, other information (like BibleNewsProphecy YouTubes and magazines), annual Holy Day services, providing assistance, member letters, contending "earnestly for the faith that was once for all delivered to the saints" (Jude 3), booklets, and many other such things help demonstrate that if a COG is trying to 'feed the flock' (which is something that the Continuing Church of God also does).
 An emphasis on faithful 'servant leadership' and attempting to truly 'restore apostolic Christianity' also shows a group is trying to 'feed the flock' (which helps make the wife ready as well).In addition, is not the flock fed from actions to proclaim the gospel?
 Does not the flock derive spiritual benefits, not only for giving to proclaim the gospel, but from watching/hearing this witness?
 Does this not help the wife make herself ready?
 Is not this combination of proclaiming the gospel and feeding the flock the best way that the Church can feed the flock?
 Is this not consistent with the practices and writings of the Church when Herbert Armstrong was alive?

 The Priority Remains